+1 781-491-0874

 How is the VAT calculated on my package?

 VAT is charged at 16% on the sum of your CIF value (product price plus shipping and insurance) plus any applicable customs duties.
-For high-value luxury items like jewelry over $300, a surcharge may increase the total VAT rate to 31%.

 Are there additional fees charged by the carrier for customs clearance?